sschwindt/hydroinformatics/docs/get-started/install-telemac.md

 /home/salome-hydro/appli_V1_1_univ/salome
 ```

+(qgis-telemac)=
-### QGIS (Linux and Windows) {#qgis}
+### QGIS (Linux and Windows)

 ***Estimated duration: 5-10 minutes (depends on connection speed).***

 *QGIS* is a powerful tool for viewing, creating, and editing geospatial data that can be useful in Pre- and post-processing.
-Detailed installation guidelines are provided on the [Geospatial (GIS) page on this website](../get-started/geo.html).
+Detailed installation guidelines are provided on the [Geospatial (GIS) page on this website](../get-started/geo).
 The short path to install *QGIS* on Debian Linux is via *Terminal*:

 ```
 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable